Chen Gong: Meeting and parting with Cao Cao

-The first incident that illustrates the righteousness of Chen Gong comes in Chapter 4, where Cao Cao was fleeing from Luoyang after a foiled assassination attempt on Dong Zhuo.
+The first incident that illustrates the righteousness of Chen Gong comes in Chapter 4, where Cao Cao was fleeing from Luoyang after a failed assassination attempt on Dong Zhuo.
 At Zhongmu County, where Chen Gong was serving as the county magistrate, Cao Cao was captured.
 When Chen Gong interrogated the fugitive, he was so impressed with Cao Cao's loyalty to the Emperor that he decided to abandon his job and join Cao Cao, who planned to return to his home in Chenliu (陳留; around present-day Kaifeng, Henan) to raise an army against Dong Zhuo.

 Along the journey, they passed by the house of Lü Boshe, a sworn brother of Cao Cao's father.
 There, they killed Lü Boshe's family by mistake, while Cao Cao personally murdered Lü in cold blood later.
 Chen Gong was shocked by what he witnessed.
 That night, as Cao Cao slept, Chen Gong considered killing him, but thought it unrighteous to do so.
 He instead left Cao Cao and travelled to his own hometown in Dong Commandery (東郡; near present-day Puyang, Henan).